Investment policy statement software for money management.

 This is not for investors managing their own money.
 It's also not for making an IPS for institutional accounts (e.g., endowments, corporate pension funds, trusts, etc.)

-The main purpose of an IPS is to help define investment goals, and then to describe which strategies and investments will be used to meet them.
-It then serves as a money management agreement to minimize future conflicts.
+This is done by defining investment goals, and describing which investing strategies and investment vehicles will be used to meet them.
+It also serves as a money management agreement to minimize future conflicts, by specifying activities that the money manager won't engage in, and ranges which the money manager is confined to operate within.

 Now you can forget about buying expensive IPS software, and going through all of that input rigmarole, just to make an Investment Policy Statement.
-This IPS template allows you to get the same results and benefits for a fraction of the cost, without paying again, and without the usual problems.

 Here's Your Options for Creating Investment Policy Statements: